-Kelli Johnson: Some research suggests a one-year delay in kindergarten can help kids be more focused and calm in school.
+Kelli Johnson: Some research suggests a one-year delay in kindergarten can help kids be more focused and calmer in school.
 But experts agree there’s a lot we don’t know about what makes a child kindergarten-ready.

 Bob Cunningham: It’s not unusual for preschools to suggest waiting if a child has trouble in certain areas.
 One is language delays.
 Another is self-control.

 These areas are very important in kindergarten.
 There’s no real downside to delaying in these cases.
 But the upside doesn’t happen automatically.
-The preschool would need do something to directly address these issues.
+The preschool would need to do something to directly address these issues.
 If it doesn’t, it’s unlikely your child will make significant growth that wouldn’t have happened in kindergarten.